Back to Blog

 Rachel Thomas

 Rachel Thomas is a co-founder of fast.ai, an online community platform that offers free courses for coders, a software library, and a forum where AI enthusiasts can collaborate.
 In sum, fast.ai aims to get more people to understand and become involved in deep learning.
 And, in many ways, Thomas’ Twitter is an extension of that brand.
-Follow her on Twitter and you’ll find links to helpful AI educational resources, fast.ai updates, news articles, along with other smart analysis related to AI.
+Follow her on Twitter and you’ll find links to helpful AI educational resources, fast.ai updates, news articles, along with other smart analyses related to AI.
 Thomas is also currently a professor at the University of San Francisco.

 Jack Clark